 - Dyer marched his 50 riflemen to a raised bank and ordered them to kneel and fire.

 - Official British Raj sources estimated the fatalities at 379, with 1,100 wounded.
-Civil Surgeon Dr Williams DeeMeddy indicated that there were 1,526 casualties.
+Civil Surgeon Dr. Williams DeeMeddy indicated that there were 1,526 casualties.
 However, the casualty number quoted by the Indian National Congress was more than 1,500, with roughly 1,000 killed.

 - The Bengali poet and Nobel laureate Rabindranath Tagore renounced the knighthood he had received in 1915.

-- The Hunter Committee was appointed by the British government to discuss about the issue.
+- The Hunter Committee was appointed by the British government to discuss the issue.
 The Committee known as Hunter Committee after its chairman, Lord Hunter, held Brigadier-General R.E.H.
 Dyer guilty of what he had done.
 As a result, General Dyer was relieved of his duties and prematurely retired from the army.

 - The Indian National Congress session was held in December 1919 at Amritsar to call upon the British Government to “take early steps to establish a fully responsible government in India in accordance with the principle of self-determination.”

 - Udham Singh avenged the killings of 1300+ of his countrymen by killing Michael O’Dwyer in Caxton Hall of London.
-On the 31st July 1940, Udham Singh was hanged at Pentonville jail, London.
+On the 31st of July 1940, Udham Singh was hanged at Pentonville jail, London.